Gogo (NASDAQ:GOGO) Issues FY 2021 Earnings Guidance

 Gogo (NASDAQ:GOGO) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $310 million-$325 million, compared to the consensus revenue estimate of $313.37 million.

-In related news, Director Robert L. Crandall acquired 50,000 shares of Gogo stock in a transaction dated Monday, May 10th.
-The stock was bought at an average price of $11.44 per share, with a total value of $572,000.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Company insiders own 40.00% of the company’s stock.
+In related news, Director Robert L. Crandall bought 50,000 shares of the business’s stock in a transaction on Monday, May 10th.
+The shares were purchased at an average cost of $11.44 per share, with a total value of $572,000.00.
+The purchase was disclosed in a legal filing with the SEC, which is available at the SEC website.
+40.00% of the stock is currently owned by insiders.

 Gogo Inc, through its subsidiaries, provides inflight broadband connectivity and wireless entertainment services to the aviation industry in the United States and internationally.
 It operates through three segments: Commercial Aviation North America (CA-NA), Commercial Aviation Rest of World (CA-ROW), and Business Aviation (BA).